aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-media-files/audio-frame/_index.md

 ## **Extract Audio**
 Aspose.Slides for .NET allows you to extract the sound used in slide show transitions.
 For example, you can extract the sound used in a specific slide.

-1. Create an instance of the [Presentation ](https://apireference.aspose.com/slides/net/aspose.slides/presentation)class and load the presentation with the audio.
+1. Create an instance of the [Presentation ](https://apireference.aspose.com/slides/net/aspose.slides/presentation)class and load the presentation containing the audio.
-2. Get a slide's reference through its index.
+2. Get the relevant slide's reference through its index.
 3. Access the slideshow transitions for the slide.
 4. Extract the sound in byte data.